koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 1. Enter `https://explorer.near-intents.org/transactions/` in your browser, appending the destination address from the previous step to the URL
    - For example, if the destination address in the previous step was `abc123456`, you would visit `https://explorer.near-intents.org/transactions/abc123456`
 1. If your swap was done through NEAR Intents, you should be shown details of your swap
-1. If your swap is not found, try the next protocol/path below
+1. If your swap is not found, try the next provider below

 ## Maya Protocol procedure

 1. Visit [Xscanner] or [MayaScan]
 1. Enter your source or destination wallet address (source wallet preferred) in the search box
 1. If your swap was done through Maya, you should be shown transaction details.
 Click on the transaction ID to see a progress meter (if streaming swaps were used), and transaction aggregation features
-1. If your swap is not found, try the next protocol/path below
+1. If your swap is not found, try the next provider below

 ## Chainflip procedure